CUBA IN PARIS

 Parc Floral de Paris.
 Route de la Pyramide – Bois de Vincennes (entrance through Pavillon des Cèdres).
 M. Château de Vincennes, L1; Vélib post #12.125

 This is the largest rum fair in France and the largest in Europe by the number of rums present.
 This alcoholic festival includes master classes, rum tasting courses and a couple of bars.
-Fourth edition will take place on 22nd, 23rd and 24th April 2017, are you going to miss that?
+The fourth edition will take place on 22nd, 23rd and 24th April 2017, are you going to miss that?

 Price: single tickets from 49€ (one day)